 Players find clues, solve riddles, and generally have a good time.

-Throughout the last couple of years, I have been supporting our tour authors in creating great experiences, while taking part in evolving our a Django based game platform, and in occasionally checking the Ansible based AWS ops.
+Throughout the last couple of years, I have been supporting our tour authors in creating great experiences by evolving our a Django/React based game platform (as well as contributing some of the riddles), and in occasionally checking the Ansible/AWS operations.

 Sign Up and join us for our next event!